jekyll/minima/_posts/2020-12-11-financial-planning.md

 ### Stocks
 If you have a full time job, you won't have the time or knowledge to manage a stock portfolio as well as professional brokers in Dalal street.
 It's smarter to buy a managed basket of stocks using mutual funds.

-### Mutual funds
+## Mutual funds
 Check [valueresearchonline.com/funds](https://www.valueresearchonline.com/funds).

 ### Equity
-Equity means stocks.
+Equity = stocks.
 Equity tends to beat every other asset class long term (even if you started right before something like the 2008 stock market crash).
 Last 10 year average returns: 16-17%.
 Next 10 maybe 12% as returns have fallen.

 | Large cap         | Mid cap               | Small cap     |